DragonSenses/Curiosity/Rust/ch-11/ch11-02-running-tests.md

 ### Choosing Specific Tests

 Sometimes, running a full test suite can take a long time.
-If you’re working on code in a particular area, you might want to run only the tests pertaining to that code.
+If you're working on code in a particular area, you might want to run only the tests pertaining to that code.
 You can choose which tests to run by passing `cargo test` the name or names of the test(s) you want to run as an argument.

 ### Example: `add_two` Function Tests

-To demonstrate how to run a subset of tests, we’ll first create three tests for our `add_two` function, as shown in Listing 11-11, and choose which ones to run.
+To demonstrate how to run a subset of tests, we'll first create three tests for our `add_two` function, as shown in Listing 11-11, and choose which ones to run.

 #### Listing 11-11: Three Tests with Three Different Names